bigmazi/cwc/cwc22-changelog.md

 ## Heavy Weapons Guy
 ### Mortar
+- Bombs no longer ricochets.
+It was fun!
+But the experiment is over.
 - New model.
 With spinning parts!
 - Now emits revving sounds.
+- Rewritten description.

 ### Sewing Machine
 - New model.